searchCreated with Lunacy

 Board of Directors

-AMY WOLK (President) has won 2 MAC awards for her cabaret performances, including the 2011 MAC for Musical Comedy, and the 2004 MAC Award for Best Female New York Debut for her show Different For Girls. in 2020, she won the MAC Award for ‘Outstanding Host for her gamneshow series I Only Have Lies For You.
+AMY WOLK (Vice President) has won 2 MAC awards for her cabaret performances, including the 2011 MAC for Musical Comedy, and the 2004 MAC Award for Best Female New York Debut for her show Different For Girls. in 2020, she won the MAC Award for ‘Outstanding Host for her gamneshow series I Only Have Lies For You.
 She is also a MAC-winning songwriter, for the song “The Brit Song,” co- written with William TN Hall.
 She won the 2014 Bistro Award for Musical Comedy.
 Amy was also named one of the best in cabaret by ShowBusiness Weekly.
 A graduate of NYU’s Tisch School of the Arts/CAP21, Amy has appeared in shows at The Duplex, Don’t Tell Mama’s, The Metropolitan Room, the Laurie Beechaman Theatre, and Town Hall in New York, as well as at Davenport’s in Chicago.
 She has also appeared in many regional productions including Evil Dead (Cheryl) Schoolhouse Rock Live (Dori), Into the Woods (Rapunzel), and The Taffetas (Peggy).
 Amy is the host and producer of the hit gameshow I Only Have Lies For You, now in its 3rd season.

 A certified New York City school teacher, Amy has a Masters degree in Education from Fordham University.
 She works as a freelance teacher with On Location Education as an on set tutor on films and Broadway shows.
 This job has given her the opportunity to meet great people, teach amazing kids, and has allowed her to eat for free at opening night parties and from craft service tables.
 Amy has also worked extensively on Broadway as an assistant merchandise manager for over 40 Broadway shows, including Annie Get Your Gun, Les Miserables, Gypsy, Equus, Anything Goes, and The Phantom of the Opera.